lsminter/Articles/letsTalkRxjs/let-talk-rxjs-article.md

 Operators can be compared to Methods in JavaScript.
 A great example would be the JavaScript method `map` and the RxJS Operator, `map`!
 These two are used EXACTLY the same way, `map(x => 10 * x)`.

 ### Why Use Operators in the First Place?
 Now the above example easiest example out there but there is a HUGE [list of Operators](https://www.learnrxjs.io/learn-rxjs/operators) to use!
-The operators are very aptly named as well with operators such as `merge`, `catchError`, `first`, and `filter`.
+The operators are very aptly named as well with operators such as `merge`, `catchError`, `first`, `repeat`, and `filter`.
 With such a long list, it's an amazing and very readable way of mutating your data.

+I've written up an example of a Creation Operator and a few Pipeable Operators that you can mess around with in codesandbox!

 ---